-Our top choices and the Onkyo SKS HT870 home theater speaker, the Polk Audio Signature 7, the Samsung HT H7730 7.1 system, Acoustic Audio HT-87, the Nakamichi Shockwafe 7.1, and the Pyle PT798sba 7.1 channel system have impressive frequency ratings.
+Our top choices and the Onkyo SKS HT870 home theater speaker, the Polk Audio Signature 7, the Samsung HT H7730 7.1 system, Acoustic Audio HT-87, the Nakamichi Shockwafe Pro, Nakamichi Shockwafe Elite and the Pyle PT798sba 7.1 channel system have impressive frequency rating.

-The sections about design, sound quality and placement all contribute to the surround sound produced by your system, so our experts will just sum up the points in a condensed list.
-Decide on the type of home surround sound speaker package and the components it includes.
-A center speaker, 7 surrounding speakers and a subwoofer are imperative to your surround sound experience.
+The sections about design, sound quality and placement all contribute to the surround sound produced by your surround speaker, so our experts will just sum up the points in a condensed list.
+Decide on the type of 7.1 surround audio speaker package and the components it includes.
+A center speaker just like rp 504c center, left and right speakers with total of 7 surrounding speakers, and a subwoofer are imperative to your surround sound experience.

 Other than audio technology, it would be great if your system could also support 3D Blu Ray content.
 To do this, you need the proper connections, but more on that later.
-Audio technologies are important for a 7.1 home theater system.
+Audio technologies are important for a 7.1 surround sound system.

-As mentioned, 5.1 and above are considered true surround sound home theater systems.
+As mentioned, 5.1 or 7.1 are considered true surround sound systems.
 While a 5.1 such as the Onkyo HT-S3900 may be enough for the average household setup, Auro-3D demands a 9.1 system to work well.
-Because the majority of people are not hardcore cinephiles or audiophiles, 5.1 systems or less are often seen in most households, which is why Auro-3D is impractical.
+Because the majority of people are not hardcore cinephiles or audiophiles, 5.1 setup or less are often seen in most households, which is why Auro-3D is impractical.

 Our experts are here to help by explaining what room acoustics are and how they can impact your acoustic audio experience.
 The reason why placement is so important is because most rooms are created with straight lines and sharp edges, so general placement of speaker component parts around the room should work well.